 & democracy help

-enabling environments & Economic Growth - specialisation & scale - lawful individual freedoms discover & accumulate a diversity of specialised survival tricks which generate synergies when traded in larger scale cooperative groups
+Enabling Environments & Economic Growth - synergies of specialisation & scale are secured as lawful individual freedoms discover & accumulate a diversity of specialised survival tricks which generate synergies when traded in larger scale cooperative social groups

-In a changing environment where the future is risky and uncertain there are evolutionary pressures for aspiring people to try for their own survival tricks and oppose the impositions of oppressive Bishops, tyrannical Princes, dictatorial Generals and errant Bureaucratic majorities.
+In a changing environment where the future is risky and uncertain there are evolutionary pressures for aspiring people to try for their own survival tricks and oppose the impositions of oppressive Bishops, tyrannical Princes, dictatorial Generals and corrupt Bureaucrats.
 Any notion of domination by divine right, natural authority or elitist designers claiming access to survival elixirs is evolutionarily unstable and economically inefficient.

 Evolution diversifies knowledge and skill widely and differently amongst the global population.
-This individual diversity means tyranny & oppression can never survive long term because there are always better alternatives to be discovered, sometime, someplace ... which nobody knows in advance.
+This individual diversity means bureaucratic kludge, parasites & predators, tyranny & oppression, bribery & corruption can never survive long term because there are always better alternatives to be discovered, sometime, someplace ... which nobody knows in advance.

-Folk get into a pickle when they want to be 'top peck', control events and have the pick of the girls ... crowd trouble emerges ... others will always want to try their own hand and go for longevity.
+Folk get into a pickle when they want to be 'top peck', control events and have the pick of the girls ... crowd trouble emerges ... others were still learning, but determined, inspired & autonomous, going for longevity their own way ... working it all out for themselves ... guts became wary of all dictators as 'all power corrupts' and folk always wanted to try their own hand.